 These strands enable students to explore the design process and in so doing, gain a better understanding of analysis, planning and problem solving.
 More importantly perhaps, they also have an opportunity to develop their own creativity and making skills.
 This enables them to see their own ideas come to fruition in a range of design and make tasks.
 Among other things, Design & Technology GCSE provides an introduction to IT, systems and control and industrial applications, together with specific knowledge and project work applicable to the subject area as required by the National Curriculum such as understanding materials and processes, drawing skills, methods of construction, modelling, and the use of CAD/CAM.

-Examination at GCSE is by a theory examination of knowledge and understanding (40%), and an extensive coursework project (60%) at the end of year 11 .
+Examination at GCSE is by a theory examination at the end of year 11 of knowledge and understanding (50%), and a non-examination assessment (50%) which can be started at the end of Year 10.
 Due to this emphasis on coursework, students need to approach each lesson with a determination to work to the highest possible standard.
 Pupils are advised to select the strand which most closely suits their interest, capability and aptitude, and where applicable, a specific career direction.

 Design and Technology is a subject that impacts upon every aspect of modern life and the commercial world in particular.
 Whilst the subject has an immediate relevance to those wishing to study design and engineering courses at university, by gaining this understanding, students will find opportunities to apply the knowledge gained throughout the rest of their lives, in whatever field they eventually choose.
 The department staff will gladly discuss any queries with pupils or parents.